-Pfizer’s profits strong, revenue just short

-NEW YORK (AP) — Pfizer is reporting strong first-quarter profits, but revenue is short of Wall Street expectations.
+Pfizer’s Q1 net jumps 14 pct., sales just miss expectations

+Pfizer posted slightly higher sales and a 14 percent jump in profit in the first quarter, thanks to lower restructuring costs and a much-lower tax rate, but its revenue still missed Wall Street expectations.

+The maker of pain medicine Lyrica and the blockbuster Prevnar 13 vaccine against pneumococcal infections said Tuesday that net income was $3.56 billion, or 59 cents per share.
+That was up from $3.12 billion, or 51 cents per share, a year earlier, when there were more shares being publicly traded.

-The New York company had a net income of $3.56 billion, or 59 cents per share.
-Earnings, adjusted for non-recurring costs, came to 77 cents per share, 3 cents better than industry analysts had expected, according to a survey by Zacks Investment Research.
+The New York company’s earnings, adjusted for non-recurring costs, came to 77 cents per share.
+That was 3 cents better than industry analysts had expected, according to a survey by Zacks Investment Research.

 Most Read Business Stories